 - In the event the teacher or assistant will not be at the co-op, they need to inform the co-op as soon as possible but no later than 8:00 a.m. the morning of co-op.
 In addition, the teacher should make arrangements with a classroom assistant to teach the class in his/her absence, and let the co-op leader know who will be taking your place.
 If the teacher needs assistance in arranging a substitute teacher contact the co-op leader.

-- Assistants should be active in encouraging students to be attentive and participate in class.
-Assistants should also offer to help the lead teacher as needed.
-This may include leading a group of children in an activity, taking materials home to help the teacher prepare for class, or anything else that will help to lighten the workload of the lead teacher.
+- Assistants should be active in encouraging students to be attentive and participate in class, and should themselves stay off their cell phone and be enaged.
+Assistants should also offer to help the lead teacher as needed; this could include leading a group of children in an activity, taking materials home to help the teacher prepare for class, or anything else that will help to lighten the workload of the lead teacher.

 - Assistants also need to be prepared to arrive at co-op no later than 9:15, and to stay a few minutes after class to help the teacher with checking children in and out of the classroom.
 This can be done on a rotating basis with the other classroom assistants.

 - Assistants should clean up their classroom after each co-op.
 Wiping down tables, bagging the trash, stacking chairs, and vaccuuming if needed.
 Return everything to its original place.
 Also, bring clipboard and door sign to council table.

 - Teachers and Assistants should pick up their children from their classes in a timely manner at the end of co-op.
 In order to do this, the adults in a classroom take turns picking up their children at the end of co-op, then return to their own classroom with their own children, and wait with the remaining classroom children while the other teachers & assistants take a turn picking up their children.

 - Teachers and Assistants should follow the disciplinary procedures for the co-op:

 a.
 Explain to the children the expected rules of the class.
 Review rules at each class meeting.